jmjackson6880/arduino-gaggia-classic-pro/README.md

 - [Button](https://www.adafruit.com/product/559) (Qty 2)
 - [110v AC to 5V DC Converter](https://www.amazon.com/gp/product/B07YXN8J6R/ref=ppx_yo_dt_b_asin_title_o06_s02?ie=UTF8&th=1)

 Expect that the total cost for these items will fall between $75-95 USD.
-You can certainly source far more inexpensive components and achieve the same results.
+You can easily source more inexpensive components and achieve the same results.
 You will also need tools and shop supplies that you may or may not already own.
-Electrical tools (cutters, strippers, multimeter), soldering iron, wire, connectors, resistors, and shrink tube will be necessary to have on hand.
+Electrical tools (cutters, strippers, crimpers, multimeter), soldering iron, wire, connectors, resistors, and shrink tube will be necessary to have on hand.

 ### Pin mapping